MathRlz/RetEva/README.md

 - **Unit suite** — fast and model-free (heavy models are mocked).
-Includes the golden-graph harness that freezes every repo config's built graph, an IR cross-check against `pytrec_eval` to 1e-9 per query, CEER pins against a hand-computed table, and the expressiveness suite proving every documented experiment shape is authorable.
+Includes the golden-graph harness that freezes every repo config's built graph, an IR cross-check against `pytrec_eval` to 1e-9 per query, and the expressiveness suite proving every documented experiment shape is authorable.
 - **Parity gate** — runs real models and diffs the report against a committed baseline.
 A behavior-preserving change must print `PARITY OK` on both configs.
 The unit suite cannot see report-level drift; this is what catches it.